tdwg/bdq/tg2/_review/docs/terms/bdqtest/index.md

 #### Description

-Proposes an amendment of the signs of dwc:decimalLatitude and/or dwc:decimalLongitude to align the location with the dwc:countryCode.
+Proposes an amendment transposing or changing the signs of dwc:decimalLatitude and/or dwc:decimalLongitude to align the location with the dwc:countryCode.

 #### Expected Response